ahmadajmi/learning-javascript/chapter4.md

 getName("Ahmad", printName);
 ```

 In the above example we passed the `printName` function as a parameter to the `getName` function, so in this case the `printName` is called a callback function.
-We passed it as a parameter without the parentheses and then when the callback is executed, we will add the parentheses.

 The callback function can be passed directly as